 5. Using an electric mixer beat the egg whites until foamy.
 Add the pinch of tartar and mix again until the mixture thickens slightly and becomes opaque.
 Gradually add the granulated sugar and beat until the mixture holds stiff peaks.
 Fold in the marshmallows using a large rubber spatula.
 Fold in the beer reduction.
 Pile meringue high atop the tart and brown with a kitchen torch.

 We are swimming in strawberries.

 Okay, well, technically these cream cheese swirled biscuits are swimming in strawberries.
 But so are we.
 They’re popping up everywhere.
-In Maine, it’s just a few days before the strawberry festival, before I go to the farm and load up a box with enough strawberries to fill a vault.
+In Maine, it’s just a few days before the strawberry festival where you can also buy different variations of strawberry jam like an 8 oz strawberry kiwi jam for sale.
+I’m excited to go there and load up a box with enough strawberries to fill a vault.
 In late June, I am the Scrooge McDuck of strawberries.

 It’s been a long week- feverish and frenetic and pitched with moments of deep, tremendous sadness (but down south and close to home).
 My bones are still rattling.

 One of my best and dearest and most loved friends is coming to visit this weekend.
 I’m not exaggerating when I say that I’ve been holding on to the idea of This Visit for the last four full days.
 I am wading through work and sadness and humid air, caught halfway between the now and two days from now, when I can pick up my friend from the airport, give her a gigantic hug and then parade her through Maine.
 Strawberries everywhere.

 Wishing you quiet moments and heavy skillets of summery comfort.

 Skillet Strawberry Cobbler with Cream Cheese Swirled Biscuits